HEmile/juggl/README.md

    - Use A to select all nodes
 - All notes visited are added to the graph

+The settings contains several options, such as coloring based on folders and a hierarchical layout.

 ### Possible problems
 All changes made in obsidian should be automatically reflected in Neo4j, but this is still very buggy.
 There also seem